survivejs/site/drafts/redux-first-router-interview.md

 *...by the way, how the story ended was I built the router and had to change almost no code.
 Since all my actions were Flux Standard Actions with payload objects, it was only a matter of setting up the routing config, and then doing a bit of changes in reducers.*

+T> **Prefetching is the connection to the router.** Prefetching allows you to code-split and serve the most minimal set of bytes without your users even know you're doing so.

 ## That's very interesting.
 Tell me more about not having to change your code??

 Well, the concept is essentially that you have less actions when using *RFR* (which is very good thing by the way, given how outa-control the number of actions can become).
 Instead of having one action to show a drawer, and another action to close it (e.g `'OPEN_DRAWER'` and `'CLOSE_DRAWER'`), you simply have `'FEED'` and `'NOTIFICATIONS'` which you'll need anyway.
 Then in the reducers, you must add some "tear down" code to open and close the drawer when you visit these routes.
 I.e. when you visit `'NOTIFICATIONS'` the `drawerOpen` reducer is `true` and when you visit `'FEED'` (and essentially all unrelated actions `drawerOpen` is `false`.

 Here's an example taken from the [RFR solving the 80% use-case for Middleware article](https://medium.com/faceyspacey/redux-first-router-data-fetching-solving-the-80-use-case-for-async-middleware-14529606c262):